 When a difficult personal or place name appears on the file for the first time, insert a guide to pronunciation.
 Assume familiarity with the principles guiding pronunciation of European languages like English, French, German, Italian and Spanish and do not provide guides to pronunciation of most names phonetically transcribed from another script, e.g., Arabic or Japanese.
 Give guidance in parentheses after the name, hyphenating the syllables and capitalizing the syllable stressed, e.g., General Michel Aoun (pronounced OW-oon), a rail strike in Bydgoszcz (pronounced BID-gosh).

-If proper names are in English use the style and spelling as it appears on the organization’s own nameplate and business cards, e.g., Centers for Disease Control and Prevention, Scottish Labour Party, U.S. Department of Defense.
-If proper names are translated into English use the spelling convention of that region.
+If proper names are in English, use the style and spelling as it appears on the organisation’s nameplate and business cards, e.g., Centers for Disease Control and Prevention, Scottish Labour Party, U.S. Department of Defense.
+If proper names are translated into English, use the spelling convention of that region.

 Best excised.
 If you are using or describing a proverb then there is no need to say so.

 No quotation marks around the titles of newspapers or magazines, blogs, websites or trade newsletters.
-Do not capitalize articles and particles in English-language publications: the New York Times.
+Do not capitalise articles and particles in English-language publications: the New York Times.
 But Le Monde, Die Welt.

 - apostrophes: For singular proper names ending in “s,” use only an apostrophe: Gates’ tenure; Kansas’ schools.
 Reuters’ early decades, but Reuter’s birthplace in Kassel.
 Add ’s for plurals of a single letter: “They were all given A’s.”
 Do not add for plurals of numbers or multiple letter combinations: the 1980s, RBIs.